 The word entrepreneur originated from the French word meaning “To Undertake” which was first introduced and used by the Irish French - Economist Richard Cantillon.
 In the 19th century, a French economist ‘Jean-Baptiste Say’ is believed to have coined the term ‘entrepreneur’.
 He defined an entrepreneur as one who undertakes an organization, specifically a contractor, acting as an intermediary between capital and labor.

 There has been considerable attention paid to the term entrepreneurship over the past few years, as many people realized that entrepreneurs organizing small firms immensely contribute to the economic growth of a country.
 Developing countries have introduced taxes and policies to encourage the planning and implementation of small businesses with the belief that small businesses can potentially develop into large businesses.

 Read the following article to know the 4 key elements of becoming a successful entrepreneur.

-What is the Concept of Entrepreneurship?
+What is Entrepreneurship?

-What are the Elements of Entrepreneurship?
+What are the Key Elements of an Entrepreneurship?

-There are four main elements of entrepreneurship- innovation, organization, risk and vision.
-In the following section, all these elements have been discussed as we explain the concept of entrepreneurship.
+These four key elements of entrepreneurship include innovation, organization, risk and vision.
+In the following section, all these elements have been discussed briefly

 All businesses involve risks and in entrepreneurship, it is the sole responsibility of the entrepreneur only as it is a “one-man-show”.
 Without taking risks, a business cannot flourish but on the other hand, indulgence in excessive risk-taking may lead to severe losses.
 Risk-taking is another word for exploiting opportunities and gaining a competitive edge over others performing in the same market.
 This way, the business and the economy both are facilitated.